'The doctors don't know how I'm still here' - Anstey on cancer battle

 Now resident in Northern Ireland

-Previously resident in Windsor, outside London, Anstey is now living in the village of Cullybackey in county Antrim after recently moving to Northern Ireland with Annie.
+Previously resident in Windsor, outside London, Anstey is now living in the village of Cullybackey in county Antrim after recently moving to Northern Ireland with Anny.

 "We needed a change.
 It's a lot quieter than where I was outside London and we are looking forward to it.